"Perils of Nyoka" (1942) — Kay Aldridge as Nyoka, at the northern entrance to Tornado's Cave

 It turns out the "three-limbed tree" is an illusion created by a two-limbed tree set against some dark weathering on the large rock that forms much of Tornado's Cave.

 This shot from the Columbia serial "Terry and the Pirates" is taken in front of Tornado's Cave and again features the "three-limbed tree" illusion.
 Incidentally, all of these old movies were filmed decades before historians came along and started calling the rock feature "Tornado's Cave."

 Tornado's Cave in recent times — northern entrance

-The dark weathering remains evident today, and can be seen in the above shot from a visit to Tornado's Cave in recent years.
+The dark weathering remains evident today, as seen in the above shot from a recent visit to Tornado's Cave.
 Here it's plain to see that there's no third limb.

 Poison oak in Iverson's Upper Gorge, near Tornado's Cave

 For anyone who's inclined to go check it out in person, please keep in mind a couple of important warnings: One, the site is crawling with poison oak, so be aware of what you're getting into and try not to touch any plants — especially if they're red.
 But know that the green poison oak will get you too.
 Last time I was there the area right in front of Tornado's Cave was crawling with the stuff.
 And two, be wary of rattlesnakes.
 I spotted a baby one not far from Tornado's Cave on a recent visit — and I've heard the babies are even more poisonous than the adults.